HugoRbrt/altegrad_project/README.md

 Pipeline :

-As we don't have access to powerfull cluster we adapted a pipeline from : https://github.com/balthazarneveu/mva_pepites.
+As we don't have access to powerfull GPUs cluster we adapted a pipeline from : https://github.com/balthazarneveu/mva_pepites.
 So you can find some file to pull the code from our own Repositery GitHub and the push it on Kaggle.
 This code in contains in :

 - local_train.py
 - remote_training_template.ipynb